IBM/ansible-for-i/docs/source/index.rst

 The IBM i collection includes modules. action plugins, sample playbooks to automate tasks on IBM i.

 Ansible is a radically simple IT automation system.
 It handles configuration management, application deployment, cloud provisioning, ad-hoc task execution, network automation, and multi-node orchestration.
 Ansible makes complex changes like zero-downtime rolling updates with load balancers easy.

 IBM i systems can be managed nodes of Ansible.
 This project is to enrich IBM i support on Ansible, like providing more IBM i modules and examples to manage IBM i nodes.

 Getting Started Articles
 ========================
-You may want to check out below articles first if you are new to Ansible for IBM i support. https://developer.ibm.com/linuxonpower/2020/05/01/ansible-automation-for-ibm-power-systems/ https://ibm.github.io/cloud-i-blog/
+You may want to check out below articles first if you are new to Ansible for IBM i support.

+https://developer.ibm.com/linuxonpower/2020/05/01/ansible-automation-for-ibm-power-systems/

+https://ibm.github.io/cloud-i-blog/

-Dependencies on IBM i node:
+:Dependencies on IBM i node:

-    5733SC1 Base and Option 1
+ - 5733SC1 Base and Option 1
-    5770DG1
+ - 5770DG1
-    Python
-    python itoolkit
-    python ibm_db
+ - python3
+ - python3-itoolkit
+ - python3-ibm_db

+:Note:
-Note: 1) Use yum to install 3, 4, 5.
+ - Use yum to install 3, 4, 5.
 About how to install yum on IBM i, refer to examples/ibmi/playbooks/ibmi-install-yum.yml.
-2) Both python 2 and python 3 are supported.
-The python which is used by Ansible depends on value of ansible_python_interpreter in the inventory file.
-For example, ansible_python_interpreter = "/QOpensys/pkgs/bin/python2" or
-ansible_python_interpreter = "/QOpensys/pkgs/bin/python3"

 Features
 ========

-The IBM i collection includes `action plugins`_, `modules`_, `sample playbooks`_, and ansible-doc to automate tasks on IBM i.
+The IBM i collection includes `action plugins`_, `modules`_, `sample playbooks`_, and `ansible-doc`_ to automate tasks on IBM i.

 .. _action plugins:
    https://github.com/IBM/ansible-for-i/tree/master/plugins/action/